Khwaja brothers’ physical remand extended till Feb 2

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Saturday extended the physical remand of PML-N leaders Khawaja Saad Rafique and Khawaja Salman Rafique by February 2 in the Paragon Housing scam case.
+LAHORE: An accountability court on Saturday extended the physical remand of PML-N leaders Khwaja Saad Rafique and Khwaja Salman Rafique by February 2 in the Paragon Housing scam case.

-The NAB officials produced both the accused before the court amid tight security.
-As the remand proceedings commenced, the NAB prosecutor informed the court that investigations in the case were halted as Saad spent the last week in Islamabad to attend the National Assembly.
-He implored the court to extend the physical remand of the accused.

-LAHORE: An accountability court on Saturday extended the physical remand of PML-N leaders Khawaja Saad Rafique and Khawaja Salman Rafique by February 2 in the Paragon Housing scam case.
+LAHORE: An accountability court on Saturday extended the physical remand of PML-N leaders Khwaja Saad Rafique and Khwaja Salman Rafique by February 2 in the Paragon Housing scam case.

-The NAB officials produced both the accused before the court amid tight security.
-As the remand proceedings commenced, the NAB prosecutor informed the court that investigations in the case were halted as Saad spent the last week in Islamabad to attend the National Assembly.
-He implored the court to extend the physical remand of the accused.